 Adapting prescriptions – Pharmacists can adapt and renew prescriptions for a wider range of medications.
 Launched October 2022.

 Can pharmacists order and interpret lab work?
 Pharmacists can sign up with CareConnect to access lab results.
-Ordering lab work, however, is still out of scope for pharmacists.
+Learn about pharmacist ordering of lab tests at Laboratory test referrals.

 Will the clinical services daily fee cap be changed?
 The daily PharmaCare limit of $78 per patient per day per pharmacy is unchanged but is under review.
 An update will be provided if the fee cap is changed.

 Will the Ministry consider paying a fee to pharmacies for dispensing emergency supplies?
-Right now, there are no plans to provide a fee to pharmacies for dispensing emergency supplies.
-The Ministry will continue to monitor this policy to determine whether funding may be appropriate in the future.
+There are no plans to provide a fee to pharmacies for dispensing emergency supplies.
+The Ministry will continue to monitor this policy.

 Can pharmacists independently apply for Special Authority coverage for a patient's medication?
-Pharmacists can enroll in the provider identity portal (PIdP) and access eForms to request SA coverage when:
+Pharmacists can enrol in the provider identity portal (PIdP) and access eForms to request SA coverage when: